-Before Kylie had a dynamic back, she would rise up against the back when extending, and her head would go up and over her headrest.
+Before Kylie had a dynamic back, she would rise up against the back when extending and her head would go up and over her headrest.
 Now her bottom stays in the seat.
 Maintaining her position within the seating system has improved her function.
 Before getting dynamic seating, Kylie couldn't stabilize against portions of her seat to be functional, as it was uncomfortable.
-Now she can without pain.
+Now she can stabilize and maintain her position within the seating system without pain.